-Analyzing the dataset
+Analyzing the data set

-In this section, focusing on the two cryptocurrencies Bitcoin (BTC) and Ethereum (ETH), we intend to provide a better description of the financial transactions of this dataset.
-For this reason, among the operations performed in this set of exchanges data, at least on one side of which is one of the cryptocurrencies of Bitcoin (BTC) or Ethereum (ETH), we are dividing them into two groups.
-Table 1 shows the number of transactions for each Bitcoin (BTC) and Ethereum (ETH) asset, which represents all transactions in which at least one of them is Bitcoin (BTC) or Ethereum (ETH).
-Here, the period of time that is analyzed and reviewed is related to 1/10/2019 to 12/30/2019.
+In this section, we focus Bitcoin (BTC) and Ether (ETH), and provide a better description of their related transactions in our data set.
+For this reason, we select the operations that at least one side of them is Bitcoin (BTC) or Ether (ETH) in the period starting from Jan.
+10, 2019 and ending on Dec.
+30, 2019.
+Table 1 shows the number of transactions related to each asset.

-Number of transactions in each classified group
+Number of transactions for each focus asset.